The best tips for a trip to South America

 Explore the surreal Salt Flats of Uyuni in Bolivia, where the flat surface mirrors the sky, giving you the feeling of walking over an endless sea of mirrors.
 This vast salt field, which offers a breathtaking natural phenomenon after rainfalls, is the largest salt flat in the world.
 Experience a spectacular scene of perfect reflections that captivates photographers and adventurers alike.

 Venture into the heart of the Amazon Rainforest, the most biodiverse place on Earth.
-This green lung of the planet spans several countries and is home to thousands of unknown plant and animal species.
-A journey upstream on the mighty Amazon provides insights into lush flora and fauna.
+This green lung of the planet spans several Countries and is home to thousands of unknown plant and animal species.
+A journey upstream on the mighty Amazon provides insights into lush Flora and fauna.
 Encounter pink River dolphins, explore dense jungle trails, and visit indigenous communities deeply rooted in this unique environment.

 The Iguazu Falls, spanning the border between Argentina and Brazil, are an unforgettable spectacle of natural power.
 This network of over 250 waterfalls surrounded by lush rainforest creates a scene that rivals the most beautiful natural wonders in the world.
 The roaring water and constant spray create rainbows in the sunlight, offering visitors an immersive and magnificent experience.
 Recharge your senses and dive into the rushing splendor of these breathtaking waterfalls.